ucsb-cs148/w25/_lectures/lect01.md

 * Please open that app, and use the Google login with your UCSB email address (name@ucsb.edu) - it's the email that is on the class roster (the default one you got messaged to from Canvas, minus the "umail" part).
 * You should see that in the upper right hand corner, you have the role "student".
 * If so, it's working!
-* If not, pleasee flag a teaching team member, and we'll help you get set up.
+* If not, please flag a teaching team member, and we'll help you get set up.

 # If you have the student role